AhaanKanaujia/Online-Banking-Management-System/README.md

 A message saying "Running on http://127.0.0.1:5000/" should appear.
 Click the URL to go to the website.
 The email address for the test account is
 "johnwick@gmail.com" with password "john123".
 Feel free to explore the functionalities of the website by playing around with making transactions, loans, and investments.
 You may also create a new account by signing up.
+Once you are done with the website, click 'control c' to close the website.